How to Keep Damascus Steel from Rusting: Easy Care Tips

 • Rust Eraser: As we mentioned, your blade needs to be kept in good condition, and this rust eraser does precisely that.

-• Buffing cloth: Use a soft microfiber cloth to polish and buff your Damascus steel.
+• Buffing cloth: Use a soft microfiber cloth to polish and buff your steel.
 It will also help keep its shine and gloss.

-• Regularly oiling and cleaning your Damascus steel is a defense against rust, keeping this blade in peak condition.
+• Regularly oiling and cleaning your Damascus is a defense against rust, keeping this blade in peak condition.

 How to Store Damascus Steel for Long-Term Preservation